BenMcEwan/nuke_public/README.md

 <a href="#"><img src="https://benmcewan.com/images/github/bm_QuickKeys.png"></a>

 ## bm_ShuffleShortcuts.py
-Creates a shuffle node that shuffle RGBA channels into the Green channel.
+Creates shuffle node shortcuts for shuffling a single channel to all other channels.
 _Note: Currently uses the old Shuffle node..._

 ## bm_SmartMerge.py